 Lots of trash and debris lying around.

 Chemical odors coming from their house, garbage, or outbuildings.

 Garbage frequently has numerous containers as mentioned above.

 To report these or other suspicious behaviors, please call the Washington County Sheriff's Office non-emergency number, (503) 629-0111, or contact the WIN Team at (503) 846-5650.
+You may also report suspected drug activity through our website.
 Those who wish to remain anonymous may do so.